passion-pixel/full-stack-starter-pack/README.md

 - removed PropTypes validation
 - update `node-sass` dependency so that `yarn` can be used instead of `npm`
 - cut down README documentation - assumes that user is more experienced

+### Rerouting with HashRouter
-- the original Horizons Starter lacks the `History` module that may be used for rerouting.
+The original Horizons Starter lacks the `History` module that may be used for rerouting.
 This package lacks that as well.
 The current solution to rerouting asynchronously is to use `HashRouter` along with `window.location.hash = /react-router-url`.
 Of course, React `<Link />` can still be used for synchronous routing. **If a better approach exists please let me know at tangj1122 at gmail!**

-This is a simple starter to get you up and running for React projects.
-This is intended to provide:

-- a lightweight webpack config for development and production
-- some helpful tooling for development workflow
-- Heroku-ready deployment setup

 ## Commands

+- `$ yarn frontend`: serve frontend with `webpack`
+- `$ yarn backend`
-- `$ yarn dev`: fire up a development server
+- `$ yarn dev`: backend + frontend
 - `$ yarn start`: build your production assets and run the server
 - `$ npm run build`: Heroku uses this command during deployment